GO-25 SciRPNclosely simulates the venerable HP-25C Programmable Pocket Scientific

 Generally, it's useful to associate a name with a program, and GO-25 tries to extract the name from the documentation as the program is being read into memory.
 If you provide no documentation at all, or do not adhere to the following prescribed naming rule, then Untitled-go25.txt is used.

-While the program is being read into memory GO-25 is also scanning the documentation to determine if it's plain Text or rich HTML, by searching for a case-insensitive <html> / </html> tag pair.
+by searching for a case-insensitive <html> / </html> tag pair.
 This defines the start and end of the HTML documentation; if those two strings are not found then the documentation is assumed plain Text.

 Finally, the prescribed program naming rule is: